16 min read

 Instead, they’ll ask Google, “What do I do if I slipped and fell at work in Chicago?” or “Do I have to report a criminal record to future employees in New York?”

-As an experienced lawyer, you can address these thorny questions as part of your content marketing strategy to lead them further down the sales funnel.
+As an experienced lawyer, you can address these thorny questions as part of your law firm content marketing strategy to lead them further down the sales funnel.
 However, you’ll need good legal copywriting skills to explain things in a simple and understandable manner.

 Always write to empower everyday people, so they hire you because they know exactly how you can help them and are 100% confident in your professional capabilities.